UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/2-FeatureUpgrades/C2-ApplyFixes.md

   - Controlled Value List: ISO 639-2: Language (of both materials and description)  [in resource, accession, and object records]: English set as default
   - Controlled Value List: ISO 1xxxx: Script (of both materials and description) [in resource, accession, and object records]: Latin set as default
   - Repository / Global Default settings:  see uploaded word doc w/details

+- *[also figure out / determine: how is this step different from the parallel step in a version upgrade?]*